 Line No.- 3 : Print 'a' uses the value of the parameter.
-[The value of a is now 100 as we assign a to 100 (Line No. 6) before execute the function (Line No. 7).]
+[The value of a is now 100 as we assign a to 100 (Line No. 6) before executing the function (Line No. 7).]

 Line No.- 4 : Assign the value 50 to 'a'.

-Line No.- 5 : Again print 'a', as a is local within the function therefore the value of a is now 50.
+Line No.- 5 : Again print 'a', as a is local within the function, therefore, the value of a is now 50.

 The purpose of the global statement is to assign a value to a variable which is declared outside the function.
-Free variables (See Line No. 06 in previous example) may refer to globals without declaring global.
+Free variables (See Line No. 06 in the previous example) may refer to globals without declaring global.
 The syntax of global statement is -> global var_name1, var_name2, ..

 See the following example :